GNS-Science/toshi-hazard-store/DESIGN.md

  - https://towardsdatascience.com/dynamo-exports-may-get-your-data-out-but-this-is-still-the-fastest-way-to-move-data-in-5bcd9748cc00

 Based on these we can achieve progressively (and orders of mag)  higher write throughput , following steps below (1 & 2 at least)
  - 1) multi-thread to increase write throughput (to some TBD limit).
 Needs TUNE/TEST and error handling.
+DONE
  - 2) separate the hdf5=>dynamodb batch-saving and run this on low cost Fargate nodes.
 Needs TUNE/TEST and error handling.
  - 3) OR MAYBE ... stream the writes from the actual oq engine task as they are produced (an oq hack) ...
 (Needs GEM input)